aleksey-chugaev/aleksey-chugaev/README.md

 - 👋 Hi, I’m @aleksey-chugaev
-- 👀 I’m interested in mobile development (Android and iOS) and gamedev
+- 👀 I’m interested in mobile development (Android and iOS)
-- 🌱 I’m currently learning Unity3D
 - 📫 How to reach me - aleksey.chugaev@gmail.com
 <!--- - 💞️ I’m looking to collaborate on ...--->